 7. Income Tax Department cannot verify every taxpayer’s books of accounts.
 Similarly, compliance of provisions of various Acts is difficult.
 Many a times it is difficult for the taxpayer to fit the complicated business transaction within the framework of law.
 So to make the taxpayer be able to easily follow the tax provisions this audit is required to be done.
 Though there are many difficulties faced due to it but its benefits are many.
 Because of this, Government can assess tax properly.

-8. If the tax audit report is not uploaded before 30th September, then the taxpayer may have to pay penalty up to Rs.1,50,000.
+8. If the tax audit report is not uploaded on or before due date, then the taxpayer may have to pay penalty as follows:

 Arjuna: Krishna, what one should learn from this?

 Krishna: Arjuna, as we start the preparation for the festival of Lord Ganesha before time, similarly the taxpayer should prepare for income tax return and audit.
-In this month of festivals, the taxpayer may have to face various obstacles while filing income tax return and tax audit and along with it being a part of schemes introduced in income tax and sales tax.
+In this month of festivals, the taxpayer may have to face various obstacles while filing income tax audit.
 For this, the taxpayer will have to work a lot on it.
 Let’s pray that Lord Ganesha will remove these obstacles of taxpayers while doing all these tax work!